CsillaFarkas/ParetoPick-R/README.md

   * add one plot of map with measure frequency, percentage of implemented across current selection

 * Configure tab
-  * provide the _internal folder and call exe instead??
   * outlier testing in default run?
   * check for missing files
   * automate widest range function to config writing for it to work in python